Lesson 4: Searching for Patents

 4.3 Databases

 No single patent searching database does everything well.
 The databases created by the USPTO, EPO, and other patent offices have the most definitive information for those offices; however, third-party databases offer unique search features, user-friendly interfaces, and even full-text searching on patent literature that the official patent office databases may not.
-Each patent searching website may visualize the information associated with a patent document differently (and may include updated information on details that may change after issuance, such as assignee), but most include downloadable PDFs of the original patent document.
+Each patent searching website may visualize the information associated with a patent document differently (and may include updated information on details that may change after issuance, such as assignee), but most also include downloadable PDFs of the original patent document.

 USPTO website databases